 I’ve got good news and bad news.
 Here’s the good news, it is still profitable for the average person to mine cryptocurrencies for a profit.
 Now the bad news, Bitcoin mining isn’t profitable for everyone.
 In order to get around this, I like to mine cryptocurrencies such as Ethereum, Monero, and Dash and then convert my profits into everyones favorite: Bitcoin.

-This page will answer every single possible question about cryptocurrency mining, in terms easy enough for a 10, actually no, a 5 year old to understand.
-Lets get started.
+This page will answer every single possible question about cryptocurrency mining, in terms easy enough for a 10 year old to understand.

 What is Cryptocurrency Mining?